Guilherme-SG/PHP-MySQL/README.md

-# PHP-MySql
+# PHP-MySQL

-PHP-MySql is a library to make it easy to connect MySQL database with PHP.
+PHP-MySQL is a library that makes it easy to connect MySQL databases with PHP.

 # Features
-- Execute CRUD;
+- CRUD;
 - Call procedure;
 - Protect data against sql injection;

 # How to install

-Download this lib and add PHP-MySQL folder in your project.
-Just include autoloader.php file in your script and let it import others files when it's necessary.
+Download this lib and add PHP-MySQL folder to your project.
+Include autoloader.php file in your script and let it import others files when it's necessary.

 # How to use
 ```PHP